KarlJohnsonnn/comso-specs-eriswil/README.md

     - Iterates over flare emission and background input combinations.
 For each combination, the script modifies the simulation parameters and launches the respective job using replace_params_and_run.
 3. Cleanup:
     - Removes redundant entries in the metadata file to finalize it in proper JSON format.

+### ToDo: The output files of an ensemble run have to be moved manually into a new directory named by the excetution time..

 </br></br></br></br>